ofajs/ofa-v4-docs/docs/en/docs/get-started/common-properties.md

 </html>
 ```

-## next, nexts, prev, prevs, siblings attributes
+## next, nexts, prev, prevs, siblings

-- The `next` attribute is used to get the next sibling element of the current element.
+- `next` is used to get the next sibling element of the current element.
-- The `nexts` attribute is used to get an array of all sibling elements that come after the current element.
+- `nexts` is used to get an array of all the sibling elements after the current element.
-- The `prev` attribute is used to get the previous sibling element of the current element.
+- `prev` is used to get the previous sibling element of the current element.
-- The `prevs` attribute is used to get an array of all sibling elements that come before the current element.
+- `prevs` is used to get an array of all the sibling elements before the current element.
-- The `siblings` attribute is used to get all sibling elements of the current element, excluding itself.
+- `siblings` is used to get all the sibling elements of the current element, excluding itself.

 ```html
 <!DOCTYPE html>